The popularity of metal stamping parts has only grown over the decades since it was first introduced and for a good reason.

 A cold-forming process that uses stamping presses and dies to create different shapes of sheet metal, metal stamping manufacturers make use of this process to create different types of items.

-A piece of sheet metal or blank is fed into a stamping press and it is transformed by metal stamping parts into a new shape.
+A piece of sheet metal or blank is fed into a stamping press, and metal stamping transforms it into a new shape.

 This precision metal stamping process can be altered through the use of different stamping parts, which are interchangeable on the stamping machine